With quick, direct access to trade in Brazilian Real, Moneycorp makes doing business in Brazil easier than ever before.

 Brazil is a giant in the mining and agricultural sectors, and its chemical industry is the world’s eighth largest, making up 10% of the country’s industrial GDP; Brazil’s abundance of oil, gas and rare earth minerals makes it the ideal destination for chemical conglomerates.
 Cement production, in addition to oil and petroleum processing, are also among the largest traditional industries in the country.
 Finally, Brazil produces 40% of the world’s coffee supply!

 Brazil’s healthcare and life sciences sectors are two of the most important emerging industries.
 Investment in these industries has almost doubled since the mid-2000s, with health spending expected to rise to 12.6% of GDP by 2040, up from 9.6% in 2019.
 The country’s healthcare market is now the largest in Latin America.
 Public investment in science and technology received a huge boost at the beginning of 2022 when the Ministry of Science, Technology and Innovation announced that It would have 6.9 billion reais ($1.27 billion) to spend in discretionary investments, a 110% increase from 2021.

 Among the prominent markets within the healthcare industry are medical devices, biomaterials used to manufacture devices and prostheses, digital health such as wearables and health apps, organic and other health food, pharmaceutical retail, and electronic medical records.

-The country’s emerging industries offer more reasons to consider doing business here.
+The country’s emerging industries offer more reasons for prospective businessmen to consider doing business in Brazil.